 Sculpture students and faculty are supported by two technologists to work in several professional-level computer labs and workshops equipped with the latest design and fabrication software.
 The ever-growing digital fabrication resources at Bennington include a laser cutter, a portable 3D scanner, a 3-axis CNC-router, a digitally controlled plasma cutter, and a variety of 3D printers.
 These are complemented by a fully equipped metal shop that includes TIG, MIG, and gas welding equipment, break presses, metal forming equipment, forge, drill press, and band saws.
 There is also a fully equipped wood shop with chop saw, table saw panel saw, lathe, drill press, and CNC router.

 All students at Bennington have access to a number of technique-intensive courses such as Digital Morphology, an introductory class on Rhino 3D modeling, and comprehensive courses in woodworking and metalworking.
 These classes complement the studio-based, fine-art education and guide students through the technologies and processes needed to realize their creative visions.
 Through this blend of technical and conceptual coursework, students learn to engage critically and confidently with analog and digital tools that are transforming the practices of artists and designers in the 21st century.

 Learn more about studying sculpture at Bennington by contacting our admissions office

-Jon Isherwood is a sculptor who has pioneered high-tech CNC technologies, led international projects, and designed opportunities to investigate the sites where the intellectual and physical become visually entangled.
+Jon Isherwood, a faculty member in the Center for the Advancement of Public Action, is a sculptor who has pioneered high-tech CNC technologies, led international projects, and designed opportunities to investigate the sites where the intellectual and physical become visually entangled.